Cognigy/Documentation/docs/en/docs/ai/knowledge-ai.md

 1. Navigate to **Build > Flows** and create a new Flow.
 2. In the **Flow** editor, add a **Search Extract Output** Node.
-3. In the **Node** editor, and select the knowledge store that you recently created.
+3. In the **Node** editor, select the knowledge store that you recently created.
 4. Select one of the following modes:
     - **Search & Extract & Output** — performs a knowledge search, extracts key points, and outputs the result as text or adaptive card.
 For this mode, you need models from the [list of supported providers](resources/build/llm.md) that cover both the `LLM Prompt Node & Search Extract Output Node` and `Knowledge Search` cases.
     - **Search & Extract** — performs a knowledge search, extracts key points, but no automatic output.
 For this mode, you need models from the [list of supported providers](resources/build/llm.md) that cover both the `LLM Prompt Node & Search Extract Output Node` and `Knowledge Search` cases.